microsoft/powercat-automation-kit/site/content/en-gb/get-started/satellite.md

 ## Conceptual Design

-Our learn page outlines the [Conceptual Design](https://learn.microsoft.com/power-automate/guidance/automation-kit/overview/introduction#conceptual-design) of the {{product-name}}.
+Our learn page outlines the [Conceptual Design](https://learn.microsoft.com/power-automate/guidance/automation-kit/overview/introduction#conceptual-design) of the {{<product-name>}}.
 The key element of the solution is the Power Platform main environment.

 There are usually several satellite production environments that run your automation projects.
 Depending on your environment strategy, these could also be development or test environments.